numba/llvmlite/docs/source/user-guide/binding/object-file.rst

 The object file is an abstraction of LLVM representation of the static object code files.
 This class provides methods to examine the contents of the object files.
-It also can be passed as parameter to :meth:`ExecutionEngineRef.add_object_file` to make the symbols available to the JIT.
+It also can be passed as parameter to :meth:`ExecutionEngine.add_object_file` to make the symbols available to the JIT.

 The ObjectFileRef class